TTU Swine Unit

 About the Swine Unit

 The Texas Tech New Deal farm consists of over 980 acres and has multiple research programs within Tech's Department of Animal and Food Sciences and the Department of Plant and Soil Science.
 The unit was founded in 1978 and originally was located on the North side of the livestock area later moved to the farm for a larger expansion.
+TTU is planning a new swine unit in the near future.

-A few sites of the facility include:
+A few legacy sites of the facility include:

 - An indoor swine research program and swine farrowing facility for the study of pigs